 There will be a message that the attackers left to contact them.
 Also, you will notice that your system is working slowly.

-Ransomware is malware that is designed in a way to encrypt the files on the computer system and not give access to the owner.
-Once the system has been encrypted, then the attacker will ask for the amount to pay, after which you will get access to the data on the computer.
+Ransomware is malware that is designed to encrypt the files on the computer system and deny access to the owner.
+Once the system has been encrypted, the attacker will ask for a payment, after which you will have access to the data on the computer.

 The hackers can steal data through ransomware if the organization denies paying the ransom amount.
 They use the stolen data to sell it outside, from which they get a hefty amount.